 Meet the Press

-But on July 18, 2001, TPT joined the sports media regulars as the Twins announced a press conference to introduce the world to their number-one overall pick in the 2001 baseball draft: local high-school star Joe Mauer.
+But on July 18, 2001, TPT joined the sports media regulars as the Minnesota Twins announced a press conference to introduce the world to their number-one overall pick in the 2001 baseball draft: local high-school star Joe Mauer.
 Mauer was a graduate of Cretin Derham Hall – and since TPT’s headquarters were a stone’s throw away in Saint Paul, this seemed like the perfect excuse to give sports press-conference coverage a whirl.
 Sometimes the best decisions are born from proximity.

 Tim Belcher, Derek Parks and Joe Mauer